 - Customer satisfaction.
 A customer’s satisfaction depends on how a customer experiences your business from the time they are introduced to your business until their order is delivered.
-Customer satisfaction can be measured by compiling data on feedback, delivery exceptions, engagement, etc.
+Customer satisfaction can be measured by providing personalized, branded alerts on feedback, delivery exceptions, engagement, etc.

 - Perfect order rate.
 This calculates how many orders are shipped without issues.
 Issues could be any type of delivery exception, such as damaged goods or late shipments.

 - On-time delivery.
 This refers to the time window an order has for delivery.
 An “on time” delivery is typically any order that arrives early or by the guaranteed delivery date.
 So, if an order is guaranteed to arrive by December 23 and it arrives December 23 at 10 p.m., it is on time.
 If it arrives on December 24, it is late.
 Measuring on-time delivery involves compiling order data and calculating the percentage of on-time deliveries.

 Some challenges associated with fulfillment can’t be avoided, but with the right tools and strategic planning, it’s possible to minimize their impact.
 Key challenges to prepare for include: